 Click Feature Settings

-Select the Geofence tile
+Select the Geofence card

 Toggle Enable Geofence on